NaohiroTamura/cross-sms-aarch64.sh/doc/usage_centos8.md

 # !!!!!
 CAUTION !!!!!
 # Do NOT set passwd,group,munge.key into '--files' parameter because
 # munge uid/gid are different between x86_64 and aarch64
+# As a workaround, munge.key is copied into VNFS in the previous section.
+# In terms of password and group, cluster user's uid/gid can be copied into VNFS or distributed by scp or rsync.
 [root@x86_64 /]# wwsh provision set "${compute_regex}" --vnfs=centos8.2-aarch64 --bootstrap=4.18.0-193.19.1.el8_2.aarch64 \
 --files=dynamic_hosts,shadow,network